-A dynamic central city: They respond to the diversity of individual and community needs and promote a safe and vibrant city for people to live, work and play.
+Dynamic Central City: They respond to the diversity of individual and community needs and promote a safe and vibrant city for people to live, work and play.

-Recreation promotion and support
+5.1 Recreation promotion and support

 Ngā rauhanga hapori

 We provide a wide variety of community facilities throughout the city to encourage quality of life and healthy lifestyles.